 5. CASH ADVANCES

 Cash advances are normally not provided to individuals to meet out of pocket expenses.
 In all cases, individuals who are travelling should use their corporate credit card or if a corporate card is not available, use a personal card and claim reimbursement upon their return.
-If there are exceptional circumstances warranting a cash advance, such as a trip to a country where use of a credit card is not possible, a full accounting should be provided within five business days of the conclusion of the event, or return from the trip for which the advance was provided.
+If there are exceptional circumstances warranting a cash advance, such as a trip to a country where use of a credit card is not possible, a full accounting should be provided to the supervisor immediately upon return.

 Personal leisure and entertainment expenses including, but not limited to, movies, exercise facilities, sporting events and activities, theatre productions, tourist attractions, sightseeing trips are not reimbursable from Salvation Army funds under any circumstances, whether incurred on travel or at home, for personal enjoyment or while entertaining guests.